shadowsocks/shadowsocks-manager/README.md

 `ssmgr -t s -s 127.0.0.1:6001 -m 0.0.0.0:6002`
 3. If you have several servers, you have to run step 1 and step 2 in every server.
 The listening address in `--manager-address` of step 1 and in `-s` of step 2 must be same.
 For security reseon, we recommend you to use `127.0.0.1` instead of `0.0.0.0`.
-4. Now you can use the plugins to manager them.
+4. Now you can use the plugins to manage them.
 You can read the details in plugins readme page.

 ```
 +-------------+    +-------------+       +------+